 The University recognises that, from time to time, you may encounter issues which may prevent you from being able to submit or undertake an assessment.
-Where this is the case, you can submit an Extenuating Circumstances Statement (ECS) for consideration.
+Where this is the case, you can complete an Extenuating Circumstances Submission (ECS) for consideration.
 The ECS will be forwarded to the University's Subject Panel who will take account of this declaration in recording your module marks.

-Please note that Extenuating Circumstances do NOT include the following:
+Please note that Extenuating Circumstances Submissions do NOT include the following:

-The University's Extenuating Circumstances Statements process is online and can be accessed via Self Service Banner.
+The University's Extenuating Circumstances Submission process is online and can be accessed via Self Service Banner.

 If you require assistance with this process you can seek help from the Students' Association, or contact staff at the Student Hub or Student Link on your campus.
-If you have any problems accessing the online procedure or documentation, please email firstname.lastname@example.org.
+If you have any problems accessing the online procedure or documentation, please email your School.
+Contact information is available via the online ECS system.

 A student appeal is defined as a request to review a decision of an academic body charged with making decisions on student engagement, assessment, progression, awards and student disciplinary cases.